 Orthodoxy claims to be universal—not something exotic and oriental, but simple Christianity.
 Because of human failings and the accidents of history, the Orthodox Church has been largely restricted to certain geographical areas.
 Yet to the Orthodox themselves their Church is something more than a group of local bodies.
 The word 'Orthodoxy' has the double meaning of 'right belief' and 'right glory' (or 'right worship').
 The Orthodox, therefore, make what may seem at first a surprising claim: their regard their Church as the Church which guards and teaches the true belief about God and which glorifies Him with right worship, as nothing less than the Church of Christ on earth.Due to a series of schisms, the Orthodox Church is largely unknown to most American Christians.
-The first schisms came in the fifth and sixth centuries as the Nestorian (Assyrian) Church of the East and the non-Chalcedonian (Armenian, Syriac, Coptic, etc.) churches rejected the Christological decisions of several ecumenical councils.
-The "Great Schism" with the western (i.e. Roman Catholic) church became decisive in 1054, centering around the Pope's claim to monarchical authority over all the other bishops and the west's unilateral addition of the filioque (a clause specifying that the Spirit proceeds from the Son as well as the Father) to the Nicene Creed.
-While the western church experienced developments like Scholasticism, the Renaissance, and the Reformation, the Orthodox Church followed its own separate trajectory, thriving in the Byzantine Empire (until the fall of Constantinople to the Turks) and Russia, surviving even through persecutions virtually unknown in the western church since before Constantine.
+The first schisms came in the fifth and sixth centuries as the Nestorian (Assyrian) Church of the East and the mono/miaphysite (Armenian, Syriac, Coptic, etc.) churches rejected the Christological decisions of several ecumenical councils.
+The "Great Schism" with the western (i.e. Roman Catholic) church had been brewing for centuries but became decisive in 1054, centering around the Pope's claim to monarchical authority over all the other bishops and the west's unilateral addition of the filioque (a clause specifying that the Spirit proceeds from the Son as well as the Father) to the Nicene Creed.
+It was sealed in the hearts and minds of Orthodox believers in 1204 when the Fourth Crusade took a detour to sack and conquer Constantinople, establishing a short-lived Latin empire and greatly weakening the Byzantine Empire.
+While the western church experienced developments like Scholasticism, the Renaissance, and the Reformation, the Orthodox Church followed its own separate trajectory, thriving in shrinking Byzantium (until the fall of Constantinople to the Turks) and Russia, surviving even through persecutions virtually unknown in the western church since before Constantine.
 There are over 225 million Orthodox Christians around the world today, though they make up only a small minority in western countries.
 Unfortunately, in America the Orthodox Church is administratively (but not doctrinally) fragmented due to numerous national churches sending their own missions here with ties to their parent churches rather than each other, which can be confusing for inquirers like me.

 At least to my Protestant eyes, the Orthodox Church seems much more similar to Catholicism.
 It has priests, bishops, and apostolic succession (but no pope); its worship is strictly liturgical (though it still uses the liturgy written in the fourth century by John Chrysostom and has never had reservations about translating it into the vernacular); it uses a biblical canon that includes books not accepted by Protestants (though its Old Testament canon is also slightly different from the Catholic Deuterocanon, and it uses the Greek Old Testament rather than the Hebrew).
-But on a deeper level, Catholicism is actually much closer to Protestantism than it is to Orthodoxy, reflecting the differences between eastern and western ways of thought that have existed since the early church as well as the intellectual developments that took place in the west.
+But but to Orthodox eyes, Catholicism is actually closer to Protestantism, reflecting the differences between eastern and western ways of thought and worship that have been diverging since the early church as well as the intellectual developments that took place in the west.
 Again, Ware is very lucid about this (emphasis added):

 ...western Christians, whether Free Churchmen, Anglicans, or Roman Catholics, have a common background in the past.
 All alike (although they may not always care to admit it) have been profoundly influenced by the same events: by the Papal centralization and Scholasticism of the Middle Ages, by the Renaissance, by the Reformation and Counter-Reformation.
 But behind members of the Orthodox Church—Greeks, Russians, and the rest—there lies a very different background.
 They have known no Middle Ages (in the western sense) and have undergone no Reformations or Counter-Reformations; they have only been affected in an oblique way by the cultural and religious upheaval which transformed western Europe in the sixteenth and seventeenth centuries.
 Christians in the west, both Roman and Reformed, generally start by asking the same questions, although they may disagree about the answers.
 In Orthodoxy, however, it is not merely the answers that are different—the questions themselves are not the same as in the west.These developments in the western church, it turned out, were at the root of many of the parts of evangelicalism that gave me misgivings and doubts.
 The Orthodox Church, then, offered a vision of the Christian faith untainted by all the destabilizing movements and problematic cultural assumptions that had developed in the west.
 I could barely believe it.
 Like the man in Matthew 13:44, I felt like I had found a priceless treasure.
 Of course, there were some things that came out of left field like the veneration of icons/saints/Mary and infant baptism (I'll get to those later), but in a very real and compelling way it felt like the realization of my hopes and wishes for what Christianity could be.
 In one sense I feel drawn to the Orthodox Church for the same reason many Protestants choose a certain church, that I share its beliefs and vision of the Christian faith (to an amazing degree, considering how I arrived at them independently).
 But there is more than this; it's not a simple matter of preference.
 I am convinced that the Orthodox Church is the true (or, at least, the truest) church, and that it has preserved the fullest expression of the Christian faith.
 And because I believe that, I can't help but be drawn to it, regardless of my personal opinions.